VinayakG2002/NLPlay-with-Transformers/README.md

 1. Learned the working of Recurrent NN.
 2. Understood the mathematics used in RNN.
 3. Modified the FFNN model using RNN.
-4. Achieved a maximum accuracy of :
+4. Achieved accuracy of : 78.23%
-5.
+5. Understood the working and mathematics of LSTM.
+6. Modified and made a LSTM based model.
+7. Achieved an accuracy of : 93.3%
+8. Understood the working of GRU.
+9. Implemented the GRU model.
+Acuuracy achieved: 93.91%